zzamboni/zzamboni.org/content/post/2017-12-17-my-emacs-configuration-with-commentary.md

   :after org)
 ```

-Enable `org-speed-commands`, which allows quick single-key commands when the cursor is placed on a heading.
+Enable [Speed Keys](https://orgmode.org/manual/Speed-keys.html), which allows quick single-key commands when the cursor is placed on a heading.
+Usually the cursor needs to be at the beginning of a headline line, but defining it with this function makes them active on any of the asterisks at the beginning of the line (useful with the font highlighting I use, as all but the last asterisk are sometimes not visible).

 ```emacs-lisp
 (org-use-speed-commands (lambda () (and (looking-at org-outline-regexp) (looking-back "^\**"))))